oddaran/SolarEdge_enterprise_perform_mgmt/README.md

 proc print data=energydata;
 run;

-# Code begins here for business questions and statistics applications using SAS Studio
+# Business questions and statistics applications using SAS Studio
+Below see the SAS code for running the 5 business questions.

 # 1. Is SolarEdge beating the market growth for inverters shipped?
 * Transpose to a long format;

 proc transpose data=energydata out=long;
 by Year;
 var Inverters Optimizers Megawatt_shipped Revenue Gross_profit;
 run;

 * Sort each variable to be consistent;

 proc sort data=long;
 by _name_ Year;
 run;

 * Calculate lag and remove lag calculation column;

 data segrowth (DROP=prev_val);
 set long;
 by _name_;